 Outcomes in Year 1

-The percentage of Year 1 children achieving the expected level in their phonics screening was statistically significantly higher in Hull compared to England in 2021/22.
+The percentage of Year 1 children achieving the expected level in their phonics screening was slightly higher in Hull compared to England for 2022/23 (79.7% versus 78.9%) and statistically significantly higher among children eligible for free school meals (74.1% versus 66.5%).

-Further information is given above in relation to Year 1 outcomes are given under Early Years and Good Child Development within Pregnancy, Infants and Early Years within Children and Young People.
+Further information is given above in relation to outcomes in Year 1 can be found under Early Years and Good Child Development within Pregnancy, Infants and Early Years within Children and Young People.

 Compared with benchmark